MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-cm.md

 ## Extended hardware inventory with Configuration Manager

 In Configuration Manager, you can extend the hardware inventory by collecting an inventory of additional Windows Management Instrumentation (WMI) classes, additional WMI class attributes, registry keys, and other customizations to accommodate your organization's requirements.
-For more information about extending the hardware inventory in Configuration Manager, see [Extend Hardware Inventory](/mem/configmgr/core/clients/manage/inventory/extend-hardware-inventory).
+For more information about extending the hardware inventory in Configuration Manager, see [How to Extend Hardware Inventory](/mem/configmgr/core/clients/manage/inventory/extend-hardware-inventory).

 If you've extended the hardware inventory in Configuration Manager, you must create a new Configuration Manager Connector management pack in Service Manager to collect the extended hardware inventory.
 This new management pack can contain only the information required to collect the extended hardware inventory from Configuration Manager, or it can consist of everything from the original Configuration Manager Connector management pack plus the new extended hardware inventory.
-For information about creating a new connector management pack, see [Configure a Configuration Manager Connector for an Extended SMS_def.mof File](#configure-a-configuration-manager-connector-for-an-extended-sms_defmof-file).
+For information about creating a new connector management pack, see [How to Configure a Configuration Manager Connector for an Extended SMS_def.mof File](#configure-a-configuration-manager-connector-for-an-extended-sms_defmof-file).

 ## Import software configuration items